Customer Service Blog from HelpCrunch

 5. Encourage collaboration and knowledge sharing

 Collaboration helps agents learn faster, solve problems quicker, and stay motivated.
-Good teamwork and open communication makes it easier to share insights and resolve customer issues.
+Good teamwork and open communication make it easier to share insights and resolve customer issues.

 Promote peer mentoring

-Experienced support agents can fast track new team members by sharing best practices, troubleshooting techniques and time saving tips.
-Getting more knowledgeable support agents involved creates a support system within the team and gets new agents productive faster.
+Experienced support agents can fast-track new team members by sharing best practices, troubleshooting techniques and time-saving tips.
+To have more knowledgeable agents, create a system that helps new team members get up to speed quickly.

 Build a shared knowledge base